cfpb/design-system/docs/pages/setting-the-foundation.md

   <p class="h5">{% include icons/edit.svg %} ACTIVITY</p>

-  <h4 class="h3">Create a set of equity-centered team values</h4>
+  <h4 class="h3">Create a set of community-centered team values</h4>

   For newly established teams, create team values that incorporate the results of both the frames of reference and intentional language exercises above.
-An example of team values could include, embracing discomfort, vulnerability, the awareness that we do not know everything, and understanding that just because we have not experienced something does not make it untrue.
+For example, a set of team values could include: embracing discomfort, vulnerability, the awareness that we do not know everything, and understanding that just because we have not experienced something does not make it untrue.

   Once you’ve created your team values, find opportunities to regularly review your values as a team.
-For example, read these values during your sprint planning ceremonies.
+For example, read these values during your sprint planning ceremonies if using Agile project management methodology.

   </div>